City of Crete

 The Street Department of the City of Crete maintains all the public roadways in the City.
 The Department is involved in a certified bridge inspection process to inspect, repair and maintain bridges within the City.
 The department repairs and maintains streets by sweeping, striping, tarring, and fixing potholes, keeping rights of way mowed and maintains signs.
 When needed, they replace concrete and curbing.
 The Public Works Street Department employees have the ability to respond quickly day or night for emergencies with 90 combined years of experience.

-The City of Crete is required by Nebraska state law and the Nebraska Department of Transportation’s Rules and Regulations to submit annual One-Year and Six-Year Plans for highway, road, and street improvements.
-View plan narratives and maps (pdf)
+The City of Crete is required by Nebraska state law and the Nebraska Department of Transportation’s Rules and Regulations to submit an annual Street Improvement Plan for highway, road, and street improvements.
+View plan narrative (pdf)

 Rock, gravel, dirt, construction material, litter, and/or containers thereof cannot be placed upon any street, alley, right-of-way, or sidewalk without prior permission from the City.
 Contact the Public Works Department.